Merzasphor/MWSE/docs/source/lua/type/tes3/mobilePlayer.rst

     The skills the NPC has.

 **sleeping** (`boolean`_)
-    Determines if the player is currently resting.
+    Determines if the player is currently sleeping, as opposed to **waiting**.

 **sneak** (`tes3statistic`_, read-only)
     Easy access into **skills**.